 Institutional Statements and Policies

-All students should familiarize themselves with Western's current academic policies regarding medical accommodation, accessibility, plagiarism and scholastic offences in Western's Academic Calendar by clicking on this link:
+All students should familiarize themselves with Western's current academic policies regarding accessibility, plagiarism and scholastic offences, and medical accommodation.
+These policies are outlined in Western's academic policies by clicking on this link: Western's academic policies.